There’s a very famous line from the hit HBO TV series Game of Thrones (let’s not mention season 8) which goes like this:

 As the current market changes affect conversion rates, all the data from 2022 won’t matter.
 And older data will be even more out of date because of the changes in speed and scaling rates of B2B SaaS.

 This does not mean that you don’t plan at all.
 Your B2B marketing plans need to be short term so that you can quickly course correct.
 But more importantly, it needs to be flexible enough so that you can react to the changes in the market.

 You need to create a process to review and adapt the plan every month so that the marketing stays dynamic to take advantage of the opportunities that come up.

 4. Account For Time-to-impact.

 Time to put on our geek hats and talk metrics…

 Time to Impact is a calculation of the time from the moment a user interacts with a brand and until they convert.
 It’s not a very well-known metric but we really like this one here at Infinigrow.

 You can calculate TTI by exporting your customer data along with the dates of every interaction, and then creating a pivot table to measure each channel’s average time between interaction and conversion.

 B2B marketing is a long game.
 Many marketing plans or channels often take months to generate a positive ROI.
-But in 2021, you may have to quickly switch to marketing channels which generate quick revenue.
+But in 2023, you may have to quickly switch to marketing channels that generate quicker revenue.

 Let’s say one channel takes 1 year to generate 4x revenue but it reaches positive ROI after 8 months.
 Another channel takes one year to get to just 3x ROI, but it gets to positive ROI after just 2 months.
 So, while channel #1 definitely gives you a higher ROI overall, channel #2 is already running a profit in one-fourth of the time.
 In other words, Channel #1 has a high overall ROI but Channel #2’s Time to Impact is much shorter.